-As you know, the Black Bay 79220N is fitted with a standard ETA movement, calibre 2824 which has been modified by Tudor (original an ETA 2824.
-Despite the fact that the 79220N is released at the end of the production, it still has the same movement as the other two versions.
+As you know, the Black Bay 79220N is fitted with a standard ETA movement, caliber 2824 which has been modified by Tudor (original an ETA 2824.
+Despite the fact that the 79220N is released at the end of production, it still has the same movement as the other two versions.

 In its modifications, Tudor removed the date function, changes the anti-shock mechanism, and slightly updated the hairspring stud.

 The movement beats at 28,800 bhp, features a hacking second mechanism, and boasts 38 hours of power reserve.

 It’s certainly not the most advanced movement, however, it is reliable and robust.
 Exactly the characteristics you want in a sports watch.

 The 79220 and the successor 79230 have a lot of similarities, but one thing that sets them apart is the bracelet.

 The 79220N is equipped with an Oyster style bracelet, whereas the latest Black bay has a rivet-style bracelet

 If you look at the opinions of the market, more people tend to prefer the old bracelet since it is cleaner and less cluttered.
 Especially considering the fact that the rivets have no practical function.